marcperrinp/testbox2/README.md

 $ forest branch <your-branch-name>
 ```

 A branch is a fork of your *Production* environment's UI.
 Any layout changes should be done - using the [Layout Editor mode](https://docs.forestadmin.com/documentation/reference-guide/views/using-the-layout-editor-mode) - from your (local) branch and later deployed to Production.

-Note this process only handles your admin frontend's changes, _not_ your admin *backend*'s code updates which should be versioned and deployed separately.
+Note this process only handles your admin **frontend**'s changes, _not_ your admin **backend**'s code updates which should be versioned and deployed separately.
 Check out our recommended [Development Workflow]() for more information.